I see crime every day in Barcelona and it’s not pickpocketting, jaywalking, or praising Real Madrid.

-The set menu starts at €22 and includes 2 hours of NON-STOP eating (they bring you about a dozen different dishes and if you ask for seconds or thirds, they’re free!).
-It’s also all-you-drink beer, wine, and sangria.
+The set menu starts at €22 and includes 2 hours of non-stop eating (they bring you about a dozen different dishes and if you ask for seconds or thirds, they’re free!).
+It’s also all-you-can-drink beer, wine, and sangria.

 Throw in dessert, coffee, a digestif, and a cocktail and we’ve got it made.